Wedding Violet ~ Book 4 in the Fair Cyprians of London series

 It seemed Lord Belvedere was not going to be easily persuaded to leave.
 He cupped Violet’s chin, turning her head slightly so that she was forced to look at him.
-“If I’m cutting into the time of your next highly anticipated customer then perhaps Madame Chambon will be pleased if I double your rate just so we can drink champagne and play checkers together for half an hour.
-I trust you can play checkers.
+“If I’m cutting into the time of your next highly anticipated customer, then perhaps Madame Chambon will be pleased if I double your rate just so we can drink champagne and play draughts together for half an hour.
+I trust you can play draughts?
 It’s hardly a complicated game.”

 “Unless you would, in fact, prefer to be entertained by your next customer rather than drink champagne with me?”
 His voice was lower by several notches.
 Caramel and persuasive.
 Like his eyes.

-No, Violet had no desire to entertain Lord Randolph but nor did she want to anger him.
-Lord Randolph was well on the way to making her that offer of exclusivity which every girl at Madame’s craved.
+No, Violet had no desire to entertain Lord Bainbridge but nor did she want to anger him.
+Lord Bainbridge was well on the way to making her that offer of exclusivity which every girl at Madame’s craved.